Biden to focus on fentanyl, social media ad targeting in State of the Union

-Biden on Tuesday plans to call on Congress to make fentanyl-related substances permanently a Schedule I drug before its scheduling expires in December 2024.
+Biden on Tuesday plans to call on Congress to make fentanyl-related substances permanently Schedule I drugs before that scheduling expires in December 2024.

 “This is not a red state problem or a blue state problem, this is America’s problem.
 And he believes it’s going to take all of us, all of us working together,” Rahul Gupta, director of the Office of National Drug Control Policy, told reporters on a call previewing the address.